New Concept for Point-of-Use Abatement of Harmful Gases in Wet Bench Semiconductor Processes

 Switching Boxes replaced by Point-of-Use Systems

 Nevertheless, with single-wafer wet-cleaning tools coming into mass production local wet-scrubbers have advantages.
 They replace switching boxes, which direct the exhaust air — depending on actual process

 conditions — to the different central systems.
 The challenge in the design of a local scrubber for this application was a trade-off to meet the specific restrictions concerning size, efficiency and pressure drop.

 Point-of-Use Concepts offer clear advantages

-The point-of-use concept by DAS Environmental Expert was successfully evaluated for this application.
+The point-of-use concept by DAS Environmental Experts was successfully evaluated for this application.
 The advantages compared to the switching-box concept are smaller and less complex exhaust-piping, smaller load to central treatment systems, reduced loss of clean room air, smaller footprint and higher flexibility for process changes.
 Low emission concentrations are achieved and salt particle formation from acids and bases is eliminated.

 Single Wafer Cleaning in Semiconductor Manufacturing

 Many process steps in the semiconductor industry emit harmful waste gases.
 For chemical vapor deposition or dry etching where very reactive gases are used, so-called point-of-use treatment of waste gases close to the source is common practice.
 In contrast, for wet chemical processes it is a well-established practice to treat the exhaust air with central wet-scrubbers or, if containing many VOCs, with central thermal oxidizers, both typically located in or on top of the building.
 Nevertheless, with single wafer cleaning becoming more and more common in mass production, local wet scrubbers have advantages.
 Technical and commercial reasons have led to the request for an adapted local scrubber solution with limited footprint, which is able to treat in one system all the exhaust air with the cleaning process chemicals.
 Such a concept is described in this article.